gate/gateapi-go/docs/AccountApi.md

 > []StpGroup ListSTPGroups(ctx, optional)

-List STP Groups.
+Query STP user groups created by the user

-Retrieve the list of STP groups created by the main account user only.
+Only query STP user groups created by the current main account

 ### Required Parameters